eztaskomaz/CleaningApplication/README.md

 # CleaningApplication
-An application for assigning cleaning professionals to customers
+An application for assigning cleaning staffs to customers